-Also coming from the Camellia Sinensis tea bush but are not oxidised.
-Green Tea is grown under full sun but also under shade conditions.
+Green Loose Tea Also coming from the Camellia Sinensis tea bush but are not oxidised.
+Green Loose Tea is grown under full sun but also under shade conditions.
 The leaves are dried in a variety of ways including sun drying, firing and steaming.
 This allows the tea to retain more polyphenols and natural organic compounds which have great medicinal value.
-Green Teas are manufactured in a variety of ways to produced different types of whole leaf orthodox teas and cut teas for the production of tea bags.
-Due to the well documented Health Benefits of Green Tea it has become very much a day to day cup of tea for those choosing to drink green tea for its many help properties.
+Green Tea is manufactured in a variety of ways to produced different types of whole leaf orthodox teas and cut teas for the production of tea bags.
+Due to the well documented Health Benefits of Green Tea it has become very much a day to day cup of tea for those choosing to drink loose green tea for its many help properties.

 Pluckley Tea is the flagship tea of The Kent and Sussex Tea and Coffee Company.
 A blend created by the Smith Family upon their return from India after generations in the tea plantation business.
 A strong blend designed for the waters of Kent, try our 80 Pluckley Tea Bags

-Sussex Tea for Sussex Water, our Sussex Tea is a special blend of Kenya KTDA original loose teas.
-A Tea that is strong in flavour and does not stew.
+Sussex Tea for Sussex Water, our Sussex Tea is a special blend of Kenya KTDA original loose Tea, a Tea that is strong in flavour and does not stew.